 3 minute read

 Korean history is a series of periods that shaped the nation’s culture, politics, and society.
-From the Three Kingdoms to the modern division of North and South Korea, each era has unique features and historical moments.
+From the Three Kingdoms, the Joseon Dynasty, Goryeo Dynasty, Silla, to the modern division of North and South Korea, each era has unique features and historical moments.
 This blog post covers the timeline of Korea’s historical periods, focusing on key events and cultural markers.

-The Three Kingdoms Period, from 57 BCE to 668 CE, involved Goguryeo, Baekje, and Silla, alongside the smaller Gaya confederacy.
-These states competed for control of the Korean Peninsula.
+The Three Kingdoms Period (57-668), involved Goguryeo, Baekje, and Silla, alongside Gaya.
+These states competed for the peninsula.

 Goguryeo’s tomb murals, found in present-day North Korea, show detailed art and mythology.
 Baekje crafted fine gold jewelry and built the Mireuksa Temple.
 Silla used a bone-rank system to structure society.
 This system organized people based on their family’s closeness to the royal line, determining their social status and roles in government.